Vicken-Ghoubiguian/UniversalWeatherPowershell/README.md

 # UniversalWeatherPowershell

-Powershell package to return current weather in a wished city.
+Powershell package to return current weather in a wished city or/and in a wished country identified by its country code.

 ## Contents